asuc-octo/berkeleytime/backend/README.md

 └── tsconfig.json              # TypeScript compiler options
 ```

 #### Module example (FOR NOW)

 ```
 .
 ├── src
 │   └── modules
 │       └── user               # Module name
 │           ├── index.ts       # Entrypoint to the module
 │           ├── controller.ts  # Your crud controller methods
 │           ├── fixture.ts     # Object used for testing (can ignore)
 │           ├── formatter.ts   # Formats your db models to your controller/gql models
 │           ├── model.ts       # Mongo schemas, models and types
 │           ├── resolver.ts    # Your resolver
 │           ├── schema.ts      # Your gql schemas (and potentially typscript interfaces associated to the schemas) │           └── service.ts     # Business logic of your app
 ```

 #### Build and start server for production

 - Run `npm start`

-#### Run integration tests

-- Run 'npm test'

-> Integration tests are done with Jest, Apollo Server Testing and MongoDB Memory Server.
-This way every test are testing our entire logic with every graphQL request, from our resolvers to our models!

 #### Technologies used

 - NodeJS and TypeScript
-- GraphQL with Apollo Server and Type GraphQL
+- GraphQL with Apollo Server
-- MongoDB Database integrated with Mongoose/TypeGoose
+- MongoDB Database integrated with Mongoose
-- Jest for testing
-- Docker (Not mandatory)